 - Tell your loved one how much they mean to you in a heartfelt letter or poem.

-- Write a song or make a homemade card expressing your affection.
+- Write a song or make a homemade card or postcard expressing your affection.

 - Make a heartfelt gesture, such as cooking dinner or buying flowers.